 The Kavli Trust

-Thanks to support from the Kavli Trust, festival concerts will be arranged in hospitals, nursing homes and senior centres around Bergen.
-In addition, the Festival's programme of tailored events will develop and expand to include audiences of all ages under the conceptual umbrella of Festival Collective.
+Thanks to support from the Kavli Trust, bespoke festival concerts will be arranged in hospitals, nursing homes, schools, senior centres, the prison and asylum centres around Bergen.
+In 2018 and 2019 the Festival's programme of tailored events continues to develop and expand to include audiences of all ages under the conceptual umbrella of the Festival Collective.

 We would like to thank the Kavli Trust for their contribution and involvement in making festival experiences available to more people.